National Lottery (Ireland): Lotto

-2021–22 Jackpot Rollovers and Will-Be-Won draws
+2021–22 Jackpot Rollovers and Will-Be-Won draw

 For a record 63 consecutive Lotto draws from 9 June 2021 to 12 January 2022, no ticket matched all six numbers to win the jackpot, breaking the previous record of 22 consecutive rollovers.
-The jackpot reached an all-time high of €19,060,800 on 29 September 2021, surpassing the previous record jackpot of €18,963,441 that had been won on 28 June 2008 by a syndicate in Bennekerry, Carlow.
+The jackpot reached a new all-time high of €19,060,800 on 29 September 2021, surpassing the previous record jackpot of €18,963,441 that had been won on 28 June 2008 by a syndicate in Bennekerry, Carlow.
 The jackpot was capped at this amount for subsequent draws.

-In November 2021, after 46 consecutive rollovers, Fine Gael TD Bernard Durkan called for a "full investigation and audit ... in the interests of public confidence."
-He also called on Premier Lotteries Ireland to return Lotto to a 6/45 game to make the jackpot more winnable.
-A PLI spokesperson called the sequence of rollovers "unprecedented", noting that since Lotto had become a 6/47 game in September 2015, 80 percent of jackpots had been won within seven weeks.
-National Lottery regulator Carol Boate and PLI representatives appeared before the government's Joint Committee on Finance, Public Expenditure and Reform on 14 December 2021.
-Boate stated that there had been no irregularites with Lotto draws, observing that similar extended sequences of rollovers had also been seen in other countries' lotteries.
-PLI chief executive Andrew Algeo stated that PLI was seeking regulatory approval for a "must-win" draw if a capped jackpot had not been won for an extended period.
+In November 2021, after the jackpot had rolled over 46 consecutive times, Fine Gael TD Bernard Durkan demanded a "full investigation and audit ... in the interests of public confidence" and called on Premier Lotteries Ireland to revert Lotto to a 6/45 game to make the jackpot more winnable.
+In response, a PLI spokesperson called the extended sequence of rollovers "unprecedented", noting that since Lotto had become a 6/47 game in September 2015, 80 percent of jackpots had been won within seven weeks.
+National Lottery regulator Carol Boate and PLI representatives were called to testify before the government's Joint Committee on Finance, Public Expenditure and Reform on 14 December 2021.
+Boate stated that no irregularities had been observed in Lotto draws, noting that other countries' lotteries had experienced similar extended sequences of rollovers.
+PLI chief executive Andrew Algeo stated that the operator was seeking regulatory approval for a "must-win" draw if a capped jackpot had not been won for an extended period of time.

 In January 2022, the regulator gave approval for a Will-Be-Won draw, under which, if no ticket matched all six winning numbers, the outstanding jackpot would flow down to the winner(s) of the next prize tier.
 A Will-Be-Won draw was held on Saturday, 15 January 2022.
-Shops were described as "manic" ahead of the draw due to high demand for tickets, while both the National Lottery's website and app experienced outages due to heavy usage.
+Retail outlets were described as "manic" ahead of the draw, due to high demand for tickets, and the National Lottery's website and mobile app experienced outages due to heavy usage.
 A family syndicate from County Mayo matched all six numbers to win the €19,060,800 jackpot outright, after buying the winning quick-pick ticket at Laura's XL store in Castlebar.
 To prevent future capped jackpots from rolling over indefinitely, Lotto game rules were changed to require a Will-Be-Won draw no more than five draws after a jackpot cap has been reached.